Molar incisor hypomineralisation: Extractions

-A list of considerations can affect the final decision on whether extraction of the affected teeth should be carried out or should it be retained such as: severity of MIH; patient’s aesthetic expectations; whether the patient is suitable to undergo orthodontic treatment; orthodontic concerns (e.g. crowding, facial profile, missing or supernumerary teeth, presence of third molars).
+A list of considerations can affect the final decision on whether extraction of the affected teeth should be carried out or should it be retained such as: severity of MIH; patient's aesthetic expectations; whether the patient is suitable to undergo orthodontic treatment; orthodontic concerns (e.g. crowding, facial profile, missing or supernumerary teeth, presence of third molars).
+Extractions may often be the only option for molars that are severely affected and have poor prognosis.

 Timely extractions are often the preferred treatment plan for first permanent molars that are severely affected and symptomatic.
 The facilitation of eruption of the second permanent molars to the space of the first permanent molar removes the burden of continuous restorative treatment.

 A favourable occlusion may be acquired following a well-planned treatment and this eliminates the need for fixed orthodontic appliances therapy.
 However, a comprehensive discussion of the possible need of orthodontic sequelae and treatment is important.

 Favorable eruption position of the second permanent molar may result if the first permanent molar is extracted when the child is at the age of between 8–10 years old.
 This is when the crown formation of the second permanent molar is complete and the mineralization of the bifurcation is commenced.

 Extraction of first permanent molars before 8 years old increases the chances of the unerupted second permanent premolar drifting distally.
 Extraction after the age of 10 years reduces the likelihood of the mesial movement of the second permanent molar in to the first permanent molar space and may result in tilting of the second permanent molar.

 Epidemiology

 Since first recognised in the late 1970s, the condition has puzzled many people.
-It is thought to be a unique defect unlike other enamel disturbances e.g. fluorosis or amelogenesis imperfecta.
+It is thought to be a unique defect unlike other enamel disturbances, e.g. fluorosis or amelogenesis imperfecta.

 Many prevalence studies have now been published from findings across the globe.
 However, there is a large amount of variation across the results of these studies.
-It is reported that the prevalence of MIH ranges from 3.6% to 40.2% with an estimate of 14.2% of the global population suffering.
+It is reported that the prevalence of MIH ranges from 13.1% to 14.2% with an estimate of 14.2% of the global population suffering.
+While MIH has a high prevalence across the globe, heavily populated countries such as those with low and middle incomes carry the highest burden.
 Worldwide there is much variation between continents with South America having the highest prevalence (18%), closely followed by Oceania (16.3%).
 The continent found to have least sufferers was Africa (10.9%).

 Multiple studies have provided evidence that there is no gender difference.
 However, a study by Kathmandu University reports that post eruptive breakdown occurs more frequently in boys than it does in girls.
 A different study found that children under the age of 10 are more highly affected by the disease (15.1%) compared to older children (12.1%).